 4. Submit your VAT return

-Once everything’s ready, you can submit your VAT return directly through your software.
+Once everything’s ready, you can then submit your VAT return directly through your software.
 You’ll get email confirmation from HMRC once it’s received.

 5. Pay any VAT due